tegacodes/SolarProtocolData/README.md

 # Visualizing Solar Protocol Data

 - Data is from the Solar Protocol API: [http://solarprotocol.net/api/v1/](http://solarprotocol.net/api/v1/)
+- Offline copies of API data are stored in data folder

 Examples in:
 - Javascript using the P5 library (client side rendering)